ricsanfre/pi-cluster/docs/_docs/traefik.md

 {{site.data.alerts.end}}

 All HTTP/HTTPS traffic comming to K3S exposed services should be handled by an Ingress Controller.
-K3S default installation comes with Traefik HTTP reverse proxy which is a Kuberentes compliant Ingress Controller.
+K3S default installation comes with Traefik HTTP reverse proxy which is a Kubernetes compliant Ingress Controller.

 Traefik is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.
 It simplifies networking complexity while designing, deploying, and running applications.